yuvalmGS/gigaspaces-wiki-jekyll/README.md

 * Point your browser to [http://localhost:4000]().
 You should see the documentation portal home page.

 ## Continuous Deployment
 This website is hosted on AWS S3.
 Every push to this reposiroty triggers a build process (currently we use the excellent [Circle CI](http://circleci.com) conitnuous integration service), at the end which the generated website is pushed to S3 using the [s3_website](https://github.com/laurilehmijoki/s3_website) library.
-The CircleCI configuration is located at in the file [circle.yml].
+The Circle CI configuration is located at in the file [`circle.yml`](circle.yml).

 ## Authoring Guidelines
 * We use [Markdown](http://daringfireball.net/projects/markdown) as markup language for all the documentation pages.
 Please refer to [the markdown syntax guide](http://daringfireball.net/projects/markdown/syntax) for more details.
 That also means that all files should have the `.markdown` extension.